paul-caron/go_file_server/readme.md

 This file server lists the files that are recursively present inside the static directory.

-### From command line
+### Configuration

-To use this file server, the command goes like:
+All configuration is done inside the "config.json"

+Configuration is done as follow :
 ```
-fileserver port
+{
+    "Port": 8080,
+    "TLSEnabled": true,
+    "SSLCertificate": "cert.pem",
+    "SSLKey": "key.pem"
+}
 ```

-For example, we could start the server like:
+### Start
+Execute a compiled binary of server.go or run uncompiled server.go, like
 ```
-fileserver 8080
+go run server.go
 ```
-This would start the server at port 8080

-All files inside the static directory are all listed at url endpoint "/".
+All files inside the static directory are then listed at url endpoint "/".
 Like:
 ```
 http://domain:8080/